chill910/NumworksApps/README.md

 Second App: STUDYAPP;
 This app is for study you insert your Quiz and Memo and he stock this with a memory systeme, the examin mod clear the storage

+Trith app: Reflex;
+It's game based to the refelex